 The High Altar

-Victorian in origin, this ornate and beautifully carved altar with gilded leaves, has three painted panels.
-The central panel depicts the Three Wise Men visiting the baby Jesus; on the left the visit of the Angel Gabriel to Mary -The Annunciation; to the right the Parable of the Lost Sheep.
+Victorian in origin, this ornate and elaborately carved altar with gilded leaves, has three painted panels.
+The central panel depicts the Three Wise Men visiting the infant Jesus; on the left the annunciation of the Angel Gabriel to the Blessed Virgin Mary; to the right the Parable of the Lost Sheep withh the Cross of Calvery in the distance.
+For most weeks of the year the altar is usually covered by frontals.

 Mumbles Lifeboat Window 1947 Tragedy